lukasroegner/homebridge-nello/README.md

 **video Config (Raspberry Pi Camera Module V2.1)**

-**video.raspberryPiCamera** (must be set to true if you want to use this feature): If set to true the plugin uses a video configuration adjusted for the camera module.
-Default: false Credits: https://github.com/moritzmhmk/homebridge-camera-rpi
+**video.debug** (optional, only with raspberryPiCamera set to true): If set to true you will see all messages from ffmpeg.
 **video.rotate** (optional, only with raspberryPiCamera set to true): Rotate the video stream (in degrees) Default: 0.

 **video.verticalFlip** (optional, only with raspberryPiCamera set to true): Flip the stream vertically.
 Default: false.